witAdmin: Customize and manage objects for tracking work

 You can change how you track your team's progress by creating and customizing objects that track work items.
 By using the witadmin command-line tool, you can create, delete, import, and export objects such as categories, global lists, global workflow, types of links, and types of work items.
 You can also permanently delete types of work item types, and you can delete, list, or change the attributes of fields in work item.

-The witadmin command-line tool is not supported on Visual Studio Team Services.
+The witadmin command-line tool is not supported on Azure DevOps Services.
 Instead, you use inherited processes.

-As the following illustration shows, you manage categories and types of and work items for each team project.
-You manage global lists, types of links, and fields in work item for each team project collection.
-You can customize global workflow for a team project or a collection.
+As the following illustration shows, you manage categories and types of and work items for each project.
+You manage global lists, types of links, and fields in work item for each project collection.
+You can customize global workflow for a project or a collection.

 With witadmin, you can import and export definition files.
 Other tools you can use include the Process Editor (requires that you have installed a version of Visual Studio).
 Install the TFS Process Template editor from the Visual Studio Marketplace.
 You can use this version of the Process Editor to modify the old-style work item forms.
 You can't use it to edit forms associated with the new web forms.